WWE News: AJ Styles Believes In A Flat Earth? Here’s What Really Went Down

 WWE Superstars Daniel Bryan and AJ Styles had a little verbal skirmish in the recent episode of Talking Smack following this week’s episode of Smackdown Live.
 Apart from discussing the night’s rather disappointing finish to the battle royal for the number one contender spot, the two Superstars soon began to discuss things beyond wrestling.
 Eventually, Daniel Bryan revealed something very interesting about Styles – the latter was a Flat Earther.

 CageSideSeats reported that the flat earth comment was sparked by arguments regarding Bryan’s decision-making abilities.
 Annoyed at Styles’ jabs, Bryan dropped the bombshell revelation.
 Even the show’s host, Renee Young, eventually decided to remind Styles about, well, how the Earth really is.
+While Styles was quick to assert that he was not a full-on Flat Earther, the WWE Superstar did admit that there are some things about the conspiracy theory that make sense.
 Here’s the full exchange between the two WWE Superstars.

 “Hey AJ, do you want to talk about how you think the Earth is flat?”
 Bryan said.